 And he ain’t like Old Saint Nick, who don’t come but once a year.

 Backdoor Santa, the dirty-blues alter-ego of Clarence “Strokin” Carter, uses an open back-door instead of a chimney, for an easier escape route.
-For all his female admirers around the neighborhood, whenever their old man’s not around, he’s the gift that keeps on giving.
+For all female admirers in the neighborhood, when their old man’s not around, he’s the gift that keeps on giving.